swiftlettech/smart-sweeper/README.md

 * rpc.port is the port that the Smartcash Wallet RPC server is listening on.
 * rpc.username is the Smartcash Wallet RPC server username.
 * rpc.password is the Smartcash Wallet RPC server password.
 * smartcashPath is the full path to your Smartcash Wallet installation.
+You must include a trailing slash.

 Your SmartCash wallet must be started with the following arguments: